Gejsi/audio-illustrator/README.md

 #### `illustrator.getData(items?: number)`

-Stores the data for the amount of items you need (default is 128).
+Provides real-time frequency or time-domain analysis information (depending on the [waveform parameter](#illustrator-waveform-boolean-)) for the amount of items you need (default is 128).

 #### `illustrator.startLoop(callback: FrameRequestCallback)`